 The use of a time clock is designed to accurately record actual hours worked for purposes of calculating an employee's correct compensation.
 Thus, employees shall not clock in before their scheduled work time.
-Employees also shall not adjust their clockin times to account for arriving late to work (i.e. an employee may not arrive to work 25 minutes late and then clock out 25 minutes late to account for arriving to work late that day).
+Employees also shall not adjust their clockin times to account for arriving late to work (i.e. an employee may not arrive to work 25 minutes late and then clock out 25 minutes late to account for arriving to work late that day) without prior approval from their supervisor.